Climate Change Adaptation

-Practical Action Consulting (PAC) draws on more than 40 years experience of working with the world's poorest people, helping communities build on their skills and knowledge to assist them in developing more secure lives, reduce and manage the risks they face, and adapt their lives and livelihood practices to meet the challenges of current climate variability and climate change.
+Practical Action Consulting (PAC) draws on more than 40 years of experience working with the world's poorest people, helping communities build on their skills and knowledge to assist them in developing more secure lives, helping them to reduce and manage the risks they face, and helping them to adapt their lives and livelihood practices to meet the challenges of current climate variability and climate change.

 The legacy of our experience and global coverage in over 46 developing countries enables PAC to effect change at scale through delivering timely, high-quality products and services to clients around the world.